Sewage self-assessment

 - Provincial Officer

-- any person designated as such under section 5 of the Environmental Protection Act (EPA) or the Ontario Water Resources Act (OWRA), or other relevant legislation.
+- Any person designated as such under section 5 of the Environmental Protection Act or the Ontario Water Resources Act, or other relevant legislation.
 A Provincial Officer is a peace officer for the purpose of enforcing the legislation they are designated under.

-- a dialogue between the proponent, the ministry, and possibly the public, prior to the submission of an application for approval.
-Pre-application consultation is meant to assist proponents in defining the environmental objectives for the project, such as effluent requirements, determining the requirements regarding characterisation of the source of raw water, establishing general acceptability of the proposed technology, identifying any special approval related requirements, and determining the need for public consultation/notification.
+- A dialogue between the proponent, the ministry, and possibly the public, prior to the submission of an application for approval.
+Pre-application consultation is meant to assist proponents in defining the environmental objectives for the project.
+Examples of these objectives are: effluent requirements, determining the requirements regarding characterization of the source of raw water, establishing general acceptability of the proposed technology, identifying any special approval related requirements, and determining the need for public consultation or notification.

 - Sewage is defined to include drainage, storm water, commercial wastes and industrial wastes and such other matter or substance as is specified by the regulations in the Ontario Water Resources Act.